 GPA: Each final grade earned signifies points to calculate your GPA.
-An "A" is 4 points, "B" is 3 points, "C" is 2 points, "D" is 1 point, and an "E" is 0 points.
+An "A" is 4 points, "B" is 3 points, "C" is 2 points, "D" is 1 point, and an "F" is 0 points.
 The sum of the final grade points divided by the number of courses determines the cumulative grade point average (GPA).

-Weighted GPA: For a weighted GPA, an "A" or a "B" in an Honors or advanced class earns an additional point, as does a "C" in an advanced class.
+Weighted GPA: For a weighted GPA, an "A" or a "B" in an Honors or advanced class earns additional points, as does a "C" in an advanced class.
 These increased points result in a "weighted" grade.
 The sum of the final grade points, including those "weighted" for Honors and advanced classes divided by the number of courses, is a cumulative, weighted grade point average (WGPA).
-A profile of grades by class is provided to colleges.
+A profile of grades by class is provided to colleges, also known as your transcript.